mrniket/Swift-Collections/README.md

 More Collections for Swift
 =============

-More Collections for Swift introduces a few useful collections not currently in Swift.
+More Collections for Swift introduces a few useful native collection types not currently in Swift.
 These collections are designed to coexist with the Swift framework.

 As a general rule, the API follow Swift's Array and Dictionary API while strongly influence by [Google's Guava collections](https://code.google.com/p/guava-libraries/wiki/GuavaExplained).
 More Collections for Swift are designed to be as simple as possible while still satisfying a majority of each collection’s use cases.